Understanding Accounts Receivable (AR) for businesses with examples

 What happens if my clients don’t pay?

 If your clients don't pay, you will have to write off the accounts receivable as bad debt.
-This means that you will no longer be able to collect the money that you are owed.
+This means you will no longer be able to collect the money you are owed.
 The accounts receivable will be removed from your balance sheet, and the bad debt will be recorded.

 What if they end up paying me after all?

-If a customer ends up paying you, after all, you can remove the bad debt on the balance sheet.
+If a customer ends up paying you, you can remove the bad debt on the balance sheet.
 Since the payment is secured, it will become revenue as the debt owed to the firm is extinguished.

 What is the accounts receivable turnover ratio?